How to Style Your Hallway: 12 Lighting Setups for Every Budget

 One Fixture Doing All the Heavy Lifting

-A woven rattan or bamboo drum shade is one of those fixtures that costs $40 but looks like $200. r/CSA1996 installed one as a flush mount in a clean white apartment hallway, and it single-handedly gives the space its entire personality.
+A woven rattan or bamboo drum shade is one of those fixtures that costs around $40 but looks like $200. r/CSA1996 installed one as a flush mount in a clean white apartment hallway, and it single-handedly gives the entire space its personality.
+One fixture.
+All the work.

-The organic texture creates a honeycomb of warm light across the ceiling when the bulb is on.
-It reads as intentional and considered rather than “I just picked whatever was cheapest at the hardware store.”
+The organic texture creates a honeycomb of warm light across the ceiling when the bulb kicks on.
+It reads as intentional and considered rather than “I just grabbed whatever was cheapest at the hardware store.”

-The rest of the hallway?
-White walls, neutral carpet, simple white doors.
-That restraint is exactly why the fixture works.
-In a hallway already busy with patterns and color, this shade would disappear.
+The rest of the hallway stays white walls, neutral carpet, simple white doors.
+That restraint is exactly why the fixture lands so well.
+In a hallway already busy with patterns and color, this shade would disappear completely.
 Here, it’s the one design note, and it carries that responsibility beautifully.

-This is important: woven materials amplify whatever light you put inside them.
+Woven materials amplify whatever light you put inside them.
 A warm bulb gets warmer and cozier.
-A cool white bulb gets harsh and unpleasant.
+A cool white bulb gets harsh and genuinely unpleasant.

 • Skip daylight or cool white bulbs entirely